 Can I Claim My College Student as a Dependent?

-- Parents may claim their college-going child as a dependent if they meet certain guidelines.
+- Parents and guardians may claim their college-going child as a dependent if they meet certain guidelines.

 - The IRS rules for dependents include age, residency, and relationship restrictions.

 - Being able to claim a dependent can lead to education tax credits and other benefits.

 One of the biggest questions parents have after sending their child off to college is whether they can still claim their child as a dependent.

 In a nutshell, you can usually claim your college student as a dependent if they're a full-time student who meets the IRS guidelines below.